 Isn’t it hard for the birth family?
 How can they move on with their lives when they still see the child regularly?

 Let me be clear that I’m not trying to put words in anyone’s mouth by answering this question.
-I’m speaking based on my own experience with open adoption and what I’ve seen my son’s birth mom go through the past few years.
+I’m speaking based on my own experience with open adoption and what I’ve seen my son’s birth mom experience.
 I’m an adoptive mom, not a birth mom, and I’m not trying to pretend that I know what it’s like to experience this personally from a birth parent’s or other birth family member’s perspective.

 The birth family can’t take back your son/daughter, right?